-Today I made homemade version of galettes, French crepes, stuffed with ham and cheese, recognizable by the way they are folded.
-This recipe uses the simple whole wheat flour instead of the original French buckwheat flour.
+Today I made homemade wholemeal galettes.
+These stuffed French crepes are recognizable by the way they are folded.
+This recipe uses the simple wholemeal flour instead of the original French buckwheat flour.
 The stuffing with cheese and ham, with a touch of fresh leeks, is a perfect combination for a delicious and easy lunch.

 - 125 g whole-wheat flour